Somebody That I Used to Know: Mayday Parade version

 Alternative rock band Mayday Parade released a cover of this song featuring Pierce the Veil's lead vocalist Vic Fuentes for the fifth edition of the compilation album Punk Goes Pop, which features bands of the punk, alternative, and hardcore genres covering hit pop songs.
 Their cover reached number 18 on the Billboard US Rock Songs chart.
-Alternative Press named their version as the fourth best "Top 50 Punk Goes Pop covers of all time".
+Alternative Press named their version as the fourth best "Top 50 Punk Goes Pop covers of all time" and ranked it at number six on their "10 Best Mayday Parade Songs" list.